StringTheory is a lo-fi, 4-note, paraphonic string synthesizer, based on the Solina String Synth emulation designed and coded by Jan Ostman.

 We intend to continue developing this product and will be releasing software upgrades from time-to-time.
 For those of you without the kit or skills to update the software yourselves, we’ll release each new version on a new microprocessor – simply swap out the new chip for the old.
 If you mail us your old chip for re-use, we’ll refund you £2.00

 |£3.00 – £5.00|

-Prices exclude post & packing.
+Prices include packing & standard (untracked) shipping.
 All prices are given in GBP, your local price after currency conversion may vary.